OUR HOMETOWN: AIKEN, SOUTH CAROLINA

 IN THE MIDDLE OF EVERYWHERE

 Located near the Southwest border of South Carolina, our hometown enjoys the best of both worlds with its private location centered amongst some of the region’s most coveted vacation spots.
-On top of the golf capital of Augusta less than 30 minutes away, Aiken is less than an hour away from South Carolina’s capital city of Columbia, as well as less than 3 hours from the beaches of Hilton Head and Charleston, the stunning peaks of the Appalachian and Blue-Ridge Mountains near Asheville and Charlotte, and the thriving cityscapes of Atlanta and Greenville.
+On top of the golf capital of Augusta less than 30 minutes away, Aiken is less than an hour away from South Carolina’s capital city of Columbia, as well as less than 3 hours from the beaches of Hilton Head and Edisto, the stunning peaks of the Appalachian and Blue-Ridge Mountains near Asheville and Chimney Rock, and the thriving cityscapes of Charleston and Greenville.
 Take the trip of a lifetime and savor the joys of coming back home to the peaceful sophistication of Aiken’s welcoming atmosphere and tree-lined streets.

 “Aiken is a delightful town with great culture, restaurants, and amazing healthcare.”